-- Those labels plotted as green on the chart have a satisfactory performance level (based on numerous contributing factors, including number and variety of examples, as well as average precision for that label)
+- Those labels plotted as blue on the chart have a satisfactory performance level.
+This is based on numerous contributing factors, including number and variety of examples, labelling bias and average precision for that label

-- Labels plotted as amber have slightly less than satisfactory performance or are potentially quite biased, and require a bit of training / correction to improve their performance or to reduce the bias in the way they were trained
+- Labels plotted as amber have slightly less than satisfactory performance.
+They may have relatively low average precision, not quite enough training examples, or could have been labelled in a biased manner.
+These labels require a bit of training / correction to improve their performance or to reduce bias in the way that they were trained

-- Labels plotted as red are poorly performing labels or potentially highly biased and require considerably more training / correction to bring their performance up to a satisfactory level or to significantly reduce the bias in the way they were trained
+- Labels plotted as red are poorly performing labels.
+They may have very low average precision, not enough training examples, or are highly biased in the way that they were labelled.
+These labels may require considerably more training / correction to bring their performance up to a satisfactory level or to significantly reduce the bias in the way they were trained

-Users can select individual labels from the label filter bar (or by clicking the label's plot on the 'All labels' chart) in order to see the label's performance statistics, as well as any performance warnings and next best action suggestions to help improve it.
+Users can select individual labels from the label filter bar (or by clicking the label's plot on the 'All labels' chart) in order to see the label's performance statistics.
+The specific label view will also show any performance warnings and recommended next best action suggestions to help improve its performance.

 These are the most important tool to help you understand the performance of your model, and should regularly be used as guides when trying to improve the performance of a label.